 For many women who live in cultures of oppression, his Word offers hope, peace, and a voice they never thought they’d have.
-This International Women’s Day, will you take a few moments to celebrate how Scripture strengthens women throughout the world?
+Will you take a few moments to celebrate how Scripture strengthens women throughout the world?

 Empowered with Perseverance

 In some cultures around the world, women experience daily abuse and subjugation.
 But today, women are using their voices in those same communities through the Esther Initiative.
 This program trains women to boldly share the Word of God in their heart language through Oral Bible Storytelling.

 In an oppressed area of South Asia, one storyteller named Sunita was emboldened by God’s Word to share Bible stories with her community.
 She traveled from house to house, painting stories with words for whoever would listen.

 But, in one home where she planned a story group, she was not welcomed.
 The matriarch of the house refused to let her sit and share a Bible story.
 “Go to another house to tell a story,” she said.
 But Sunita stayed and told the story of the lost sheep to the woman’s two daughters-in-law.
 The old woman was very angry and told her to “get out.”
 She wanted nothing to do with Sunita or God.

 Sunita visited a week later and discovered the elderly woman was ill.
 Sunita prayed over the woman and left.
 Later, when she returned to the same home, Sunita discovered that the old woman’s anger had disappeared.
 Instead, she was joyously talking with her family, sharing about Jesus!